Bike holiday to villages, Alps and a myriad of islands – as an Arctic Tour of Norway

 Madness of the North.
 Welcome to the Arctic Race, Norway´s annual gathering of a great, wild and just healthy madness created by riders and the remarkable locals of the North, in Norwegian mention as Nordlendinger.
 It´s well known that locals of the North are more open-minded and a bit different from people of the South and the spectators always create great enthusiasm along the route.
 Such as the fifty locals at the small town of Engenes where children met their cycling stars and ladies put up a café, selling home-made food and own hand-made products.
 Every person living here was involved in the event.

-The people.
 Talking about tourist attractions, Norway has plenty of mountains and fjords.
 However, the land above the Arctic Circle holds both beauty and variation and can add the local people as the unique charming attraction.
 Here, on top of the planet, the summer is short but intense.
 The locals filled us with joy and a bit of madness.
 Next year´s Arctic Race of Norway may move further north and create more exciting stories.
-More fun.
+More fun, even more craziness

 Make it Happen!